Guido Pagliuca

-Guido Pagliuca (born 17 February 1976) is an Italian professional football manager and former defender.
+Guido Pagliuca (born 17 February 1976) is an Italian professional football manager and former defender who is the head coach of club Empoli.

 Career

 After a modest playing career as a right back that was cut short by an injury, Pagliuca retired at the age of 28 to become a youth coach at amateur club Rosignano.
 He successively returned at hometown club Cecina, first as a youth coach and then in 2007 as a head coach, providing an attacking footballing style to a Serie D league team.
 In 2010 he left for Borgo a Buggiano, winning promotion to Lega Pro Seconda Divisione for the first time in the club's history.
 After that, he signed for fellow Lega Pro Seconda Divisione club Gavorrano, being however sacked in November 2011.

 For the 2012–13 season, Pagliuca returned to Serie D to coach RapalloBogliasco before being sacked in January 2013.
 In the following season, he signed for fellow Serie D club Lucchese, guiding them to promotion to the 2014–15 Lega Pro after a last-minute win against rivals Correggese in the final game of the season.
 After being initially confirmed in charge of the club for the upcoming Lega Pro season, he was sacked in November 2014 due to poor results.

 In October 2015, Pagliuca took over at Serie D club Imolese.

 After not being confirmed in charge of Imolese, Pagliuca signed in September 2016 for fellow Serie D club Real Forte Querceta; he was dismissed a year later, in September 2017, due to negative results at the beginning of the new season.

 In July 2018, Pagliuca took over at Ghivizzano, another Tuscan Serie D club, before being replaced in March 2019.